NCEAS/eml/docs/eml-semantic-annotations-primer.md

 An attribute is a characteristic that describes a 'field' or 'variable' in a data entity, such as a column name in a spreadsheet.
 An attribute annotation represents a precisely-defined semantic statement that applies to an attribute.
 This semantic statement is used to associate precise measurement semantics with the attribute, such as the property being measured, the entity being measured, and the measurement standard for interpreting values for the attribute. `attribute` elements may be nested in entity-level elements, including the `dataTable`, `spatialRaster`, `spatialVector`, `storedProcedure`, `view`, or `otherEntity` EML elements, in addition to custom modules.
 Refer to the Data Structures Modules documentation for additional information about attributes [insert link].

-A typical attribute annotation is embedded in a containing EML `attribute` element.
+A typical attribute annotation is embedded in a containing `attribute` element.
 The subject of the semantic statement is the `attribute` element that contains the annotation.
 Each annotation consists of a `propertyURI` element and `valueURI` element that respectively define the property and value (object) of the semantic statement.
 The associated labels can be used to display the property and value in a more readable format to users.
 Each URI should be resolvable to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.
 Note that for annotating attributes that are measurements contained in tabular formats the preferred "default" object property is "contains measurements of type" (`http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType`).

-In the following attribute annotation (Example 3), the subject of the semantic statement is the EML `attribute` element's `id` attribute value, "att.4".
+In the following attribute annotation (Example 3), the subject of the semantic statement is the `attribute` element's `id` attribute value, "att.4".
 The object property of the statement is `http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType`.
 Note that the URI for the object property resolves to a specific term in the OBOE ontology (https://github.com/NCEAS/oboe).
 Finally, the value(object) in the semantic statement is `http://purl.dataone.org/odo/ECSO_00001197`, which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).
 Taken together, the semantic statement indicates that "att.4 contains measurements of type plant cover percentage".

 * Example 3: attribute-level annotation